Virtual video consultation

 No, we are an orthopaedic and spinal specialist hospital and are unable to offer a walk-in service.
 If you believe you might have COVID-19 please follow Public Health England’s advice by self-isolating at home and visiting NHS 111 online.

-We have enhanced our cleaning regimens in all clinical areas, and we are following the Public Health England guidelines to prevent the transmission of COVID-19 in the hospital.
-Our staff are being tested regularly for COVID-19 and will self-isolate if they have any symptoms to protect patients and staff.
+We have enhanced our cleaning regimens in all clinical areas and continue to follow Public Health England guidelines to prevent the transmission of COVID-19 in the hospital.
+Our staff are being tested regularly for COVID-19 and will self-isolate if they have any symptoms.